Rage in Heaven: Plot

-Phillip Monrell (Robert Montgomery) and his former college roommate Ward Andrews (George Sanders) run into each other in London and Monrell invites his old friend back to his family home.
-When they arrive, they meet Stella Bergen (Ingrid Bergman), the secretary of Phillip's mother (Lucile Watson).
+Phillip Monrell and his former college roommate Ward Andrews run into each other in London and Monrell invites his old friend back to his family home.
+When they arrive, they meet Stella Bergen, the secretary of Phillip's mother.
 Both men are strongly attracted to her.
 She is friendly with the more responsible, hardworking Ward but prefers and marries the idle Phillip instead.
 Ward leaves for a job in Scotland.

 Phillip is put in charge of the family steel mill but is not suited to the position.
 He begins to exhibit signs of mental illness, in particular, abnormal suspicion that his wife and Ward are in love.
 Despite this jealousy, he invites Ward for a visit and hires him to be the chief engineer at the mill.
 Eventually, Phillip's paranoia drives him to try to kill his perceived rival at work.
 Ward confronts him, admits his love for Stella, quits the steel mill, and returns to London.

 After a frightening moment with her husband, Stella leaves him and goes to Ward.
 Phillip promises to grant her a divorce if Ward will return to talk with him in person.
 Having prepared a plan designed to frame Ward, Phillip provokes a loud argument with him which he knows is being overheard by a servant.

 Afterwards, Phillip kills himself, after ensuring that Ward will be arrested for murder.
 Ward is convicted and sentenced to be executed.
 The day before the execution, Stella is visited by Dr. Rameau.
 He has seen a photo of Phillip in a newspaper and informs her that her husband was a patient who masqueraded as Ward Andrews and escaped from the institution.
 He is convinced that Phillip committed suicide and that he would have left some message bragging about it.
-Phillip's mother reveals that her son kept diaries; then, Clark (Aubrey Mather), the butler, remembers that he mailed a package to Paris the night Ward visited and Phillip died.
+Phillip's mother reveals that her son kept diaries; then, Clark, the butler, remembers that he mailed a package to Paris the night Ward visited and Phillip died.
 Stella and Rameau take a flight to France and find the book, which exonerates Ward.